hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 The ONC Algorithm Diagram
 *************************

-The ONC algorithm is a composition of two main algorithms where each algorithm supports the main objective of the ONC algorithm.
-The two main parts of the ONC are the Base Clustering and the Top-Level Clustering.
-Below are the diagrams for the said parts.
+The ONC algorithm is a composition of two main algorithms, the Base Clustering, and the Top-Level Clustering.
+Below are the diagrams for the two algorithms.
 **Structure of the ONC's Base Clustering Stage.**

 .. image:: clustering_images/ONC_diagram_base.png